Rigidity of the Torelli subgroup in $Out(F_N)$: The case of

 \begin{proof} This is a consequence of work of Levitt \cite{Lev} described in Section~\ref{sec:twists-background}.
+For convenience, we describe these groups explicitly.
 If $S_1$ and $S_2$ are rose compatible, then the intersection $\Stab_{\Gamma}(S_1)\cap\Stab_{\Gamma}(S_2)$ is the stabilizer of a two-petal rose in $\G$.
-There exists a generating set $\{a,b,c\}$ of $F_3$ such that every twist in this splitting has a unique representative of the form $a \mapsto a$, $b \mapsto a^{k}ba^l$, $c \mapsto ca^m$, so that $\G$ intersects this group in a finite-index subgroup.
-Furthermore, automorphisms in $\ia$ that stabilize this splitting are contained in the group of twists.
-A similar proof works in the circle compatible case, where the intersection is the stabilizer in $ \G$ of a two-edge loop (here there exists a basis as before such that every twist has a unique representative of the form $a \mapsto a$, $b \mapsto ba^k$, $c \mapsto a^lc$).\end{proof}
+If $\{a,b,c\}$ is a generating set of $F_3$ such $\langle a \rangle$ is the vertex group and $b$ and $c$ represent the petals, then every twist in this splitting has a unique representative of the form $a \mapsto a$, $b \mapsto a^{k}ba^l$, $c \mapsto ca^m$.
+Hence $\G$ intersects this group in a finite-index subgroup.
+Furthermore, automorphisms in $\iat$ that stabilize this splitting are contained in the group of twists.
+A similar proof works in the circle compatible case, where the intersection is the stabilizer in $ \G$ of a two-edge loop (here, one can choose a basis such that $a$ and $b$ stabilize the two vertices and every twist has a unique representative of the form $a \mapsto a$, $b \mapsto b$, $c \mapsto a^lcb^k$).\end{proof}

 In particular, the above lemma implies that the joint stabilizer of two distinct, compatible, one-edge nonseparating free splittings in $\iat$ is abelian.

 \begin{proposition} Let $K=K_1 \times K_2$ be a direct product of nonabelian free groups in $\iat$.
 Then $K$ fixes a unique one-edge nonseparating free splitting. \end{proposition}